Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 I’ve never been to Greece.

 Check!
 Check!
 And check!
-Not only did Dave and I move to Lisbon, but I spent a full summer visiting all of my European oversights.
+I spent a full summer visiting all of my European oversights.
 I sailed around the Ionian in Greece, then finally made it to Venice, Berlin, and Paris!

 My summer in Europe was one of the best trips I’ve taken in recent years and I enjoyed every second.
 Well, apart from all of that Airbnb drama.
 I can see me doing exactly the same this year and spending another couple of months bouncing around the continent I now call home.